vanhoefm/fragattacks/research/README.md

 | Alfa AWUS036ACH        | Yes | Yes  | **TODO**                | **TODO**                | _under development_       |
 | Netgear WN111v2        | Yes | No   | patched driver          | yes                     | _under development_       |

-With patched drivers:

-1. Test mixed mode in client and AP
-2. Test injection mode
-3. Test hwsim mode against as client and AP

-Without patched drivers: perform exactly the same steps.

-**TODO: Verify 5 GHz and test it in practice.**

-**TODO: No longer recommend Virtual Machine, but instead show whether it supports 5GHz?**

-**TODO: AWUS036ACM `iw set wlanX monitor active` in injection mode (but in mixed mode that crashes)**

-**TODO: Always recommend running our backported drivers to assure there are not unexpected regressions?**

 The three last colums signify:

-1. Injection mode: whether the network card can be used as a second interface to inject frames in [injection mode](#Injection-mode).
+1. Mixed mode: whether the network card can be used in [mixed mode](#Mixed-mode).

-2. Mixed mode: whether the network card can be used in [mixed mode](#Mixed-mode).
+2. Injection mode: whether the network card can be used as a second interface to inject frames in [injection mode](#Injection-mode).

-3. Hwsim mode: whether the network card can be used in [hwsim mode](#Hwsim-mode).
+3. Hwsim mode: whether the network card can be used in the experimental [hwsim mode](#Hwsim-mode).

-_Yes_ indicates the card works out-of-the-box in the given mode. _Patched driver/firmware_ means that the card is compatible when used in combination with patched drivers (and/or firmware).
+_Yes_ indicates the card works out-of-the-box in the given mode. _Patched driver/firmware_ means that the card is compatible when used in combination with patched drivers and/or firmware.
-_As client_ means the mode only works when the test script is acting as a client (i.e. you when are testing an AP). _No_ means this mode is not supported.
+_No_ means this mode is not supported by the network card.

+Note that USB devices can be used inside a virtual machine, and the modified drivers and/or firmware can be installed in this virtual machine.
+However, I found that the usage of virtual machines can make network cards less reliable, and I instead recommend the usage of a live CD if you cannot install the modified drivers/firmware natively.

+More details on my experience with the above devices can be found **here**.
+Briefly summarized:

-We recommend the use of the Technoethical N150 HGA in either injection mode or mixed mode.
-This deivce requires the use of a patched driver and firmware, but since it's a USB dongle this can be configured inside a virtual machine.
-When using Virtual Box, we recommend to configure the VM to use a USB2.0 (OHCI + ECHI) controller, because we found the USB3.0 controller to be unreliable.
+- I recommend the use of the Technoethical N150 HGA in either injection mode or mixed mode.
+This deivce requires the use of a patched driver and firmware.

-During our own tests, the AWUS036ACM dongle is supported by Linux, but at times was not correctly recognized during our experiments.
-It may be necessairy to use a recent Linux kernel, and manually executing `sudo modprobe mt76x2u` to load the driver.
-**Unstable when used on a USB3.0 port.
-Otherwise works fine.
-VM must also use USB2.0 port.**

-The AWUS036ACH was tested on Kali Linux after installing the driver using the instructions on [https://github.com/aircrack-ng/rtl8812au](GitHub).
-Before pluggin in the device, you must execute `modprobe 88XXau rtw_monitor_retransmit=1`.
-Once our changes have been accepted upstream you can instead simply install the driver using `sudo apt install realtek-rtl88xxau-dkms`.
-Note that this device is generally not supported by default in most Linux distributions and requires manual installation of drivers.

-We tested the Intel AX200 as well and found that it is _not_ compatible with our tool: its firmware crashes after sending a fragmented frame.
+- During my tests the AWUS036ACM dongle was unreliable when connected to a USB3.0 port, but worked well when connected to a USB2.0 port.
+This behaviour may depend on your computer.

+- The Intel 3160 and 8265 are supported and extensively tested.
+Sometimes their firmware crashed but a reboot makes the network card usable again.
+The Intel AX200 is not compatible with the test tool.

+- The WN111v2 seems to work well, although I did not test it extensively.

+- The driver for the AWUS036ACH is not part of the Linux kernel and requires the installation of a separate driver.
+On some Linux distributions such as Kali you can install this driver through the package manager.

 If you are unable to find one of the above network cards, you can search for [alternative network cards](#Alternative-network-cards) that have a high chance of also working.
-When using a network card that is not explicitly support, we strongly recommend to first run the [injection tests](#Network-card-injection-test).
+When using a network card that is not explicitly supported I strongly recommend to first run the [injection tests](#Network-card-injection-test) before using it.

 ## Prerequisites

-Our scripts were tested on Kali Linux and Ubuntu 20.04.
+The test tool was tested on Kali Linux and Ubuntu 20.04.
 To install the required dependencies, execute:

 	# Kali Linux and Ubuntu
 	sudo apt-get update